Relics and Prime Parts

 Finding and Using Void Relics

 The second major difference is that Void Relics can’t be crafted.
-You need to find them in the wild as rewards for certain missions.
+You find them in the wild as rewards for certain missions.
 You can use this table to know exactly which Relics have a chance of dropping where.

 Relic missions, or Void Fissures, can be located on the star map.
 Once you sit down at the map, look at the top right-hand menu and select the fourth tab over from the left.

 This reveals a list of time-limited missions classified according to what kind of Relic they require.
-Selecting one will prompt the game to ask you which Relic you want to use.
+Selecting one prompts the game to ask you which Relic you want to use.
 This is a little complicated because the four classes of Void Relics are further broken down into coded classes themselves.
 Depending on which style of which class of Relic you bring on the mission you stand to earn different rewards.

 The game will inform you of what possible rewards each Relic contains and which have a common, uncommon, or rare chance of dropping.
 To actually get those rewards, however, it’s not enough to complete the selected mission from the star map after choosing the Relic you want (obviously that would be too simple).

 Once you have some Void Relics, know which mission you want to do, and select the Relic to start the mission you’ll then have to be on the lookout for glowing gold orbs called Reactant.
-These drop from most Void Fissure enemies and are necessary to “unlock” your Relic at the end of the mission.
+These drop from special Void Fissure enemies and are necessary to “unlock” your Relic at the end of the mission.
 This is how you earn one of the possible rewards listed by your Relic from before the mission began - usually a Prime part.

 There’s one other way to increase your odds of getting rarer Relic rewards besides playing with friends or in public matchmaking, too.
 You can “refine” any Relic you own to tilt its drop rates towards more valuable items.

 To do so, interact with the Void Relic terminal on your ship.
 It’s in a corner near the middle, just slightly closer to the stern than your Foundry.
 There you can peruse your Relics in a menu similar to the one that appears before Void Fissure missions.
-The difference is that beneath the listed rewards you’ll see categories that read as Exceptional, Flawless, and Radiant.
+The difference is that beneath the listed rewards you’ll see categories that read as Intact, Exceptional, Flawless, and Radiant.

 Selecting any of these options will adjust the percentage chances of common, uncommon, and rare rewards dropping from that specific Relic at the end of a Void Fissure mission.
 The odds of the three common rewards dropping will diminish while the odds of uncommon and rare items increase.
 The higher the grade you make your Relic (Radiant being the highest) the more dramatically the odds shift.